CRM vs ERP: What’s the difference and which do you need?

 Do you need a CRM, an ERP, or both?

-So, which system is the right fit for your business, or perhaps the answer is neither, or maybe both?
+So, which system is the right fit for your business?
+The answer could be one, neither, or both.

 As a general rule of thumb:

-• If you’ve outgrown your accounting software or you are struggling with inventory, payroll or financial reporting then you probably need an ERP.
+• If you’ve outgrown your accounting software or are struggling with inventory, payroll, or financial reporting, you probably need an ERP.

 • If your business is growing fast and you need sales growth and operational efficiency, or if you want end-to-end visibility, then you would probably benefit from CRM and ERP.